 - In the book We Almost Lost Detroit, the many hilarious hijinks involving the Fermi Nuclear Power Plant are detailed.
 One of which includes the fact that right before it opened, someone had noticed that the pipes to the drinking fountain apparently originated from the area that was responsible for storing the coolant water.

 - Averted by the Manhattan Project where people working on the atomic bombs claim to have had dreams of wires being crossed prior to completion only to show up the next day and find out the wires really were crossed and fixing them.
 The first test of the atomic bomb, called Trinity, worked flawlessly.

 - This attempt at DIY painting restoration, known on the Internet as "Potato Jesus".

-- A reputed prank to create the same effect is to in a school lab connect the water and gas taps with a hose, and briefly turn both on.
-Then when the next class want to use bunsen burners, water will come out of them.
+- A reputed prank to create the same effect in a school lab is to connect the water and gas taps with a hose, and briefly turn both on.
+Then when the next class want to use the bunsen burners, water will come out of them.

 - While men usually have this story in regards to household repairs, women tend to have them regarding beauty treatments.
 The internet abounds with stories of hair being turned unnatural colors, terrible haircuts, rashes and burns due to homemade facials and waxes, etc.